OpenManufacturingPlatform/iotcon-connectivity-handbook/README.md

 ## Insights Into Connecting Industrial IoT Assets
 ### A white paper authored by the IoT Connectivity Working Group

+The IoT Connectivity Working Group presents a consensus view of the connectivity challenges and best practices in IIoT as the 4th industrial revolution unfolds.
+This paper is the initial publication laying out an approach to solving connectivity challenges while providing a roadmap for future OMP work.

 <br>

 <img src="images/levels.png" width="600">